-67 The scarcity of OSs is warranted by the presence of network effects and switching costs, which tend to make it more difficult for smaller players in the OS market.
+71 The scarcity of OSs is warranted by the presence of network effects and switching costs, which tend to make it more difficult for smaller players in the OS market.
 Indeed, having to develop different versions of an app can be burdensome for developers.
 They thus have the incentive to first develop a version for the OS adopted by most consumers: the already most popular OSs are therefore likely to offer the highest quantity of content and applications.
 This in turn attracts consumers to these OSs, as they value having a large choice of content and applications available on their device.
-This network effect, combined with the switching costs that all end-users face if they want to change OS, naturally drives smaller players out of the market and restricts the number of OSs that can actually co-exist in the long-run.
-See for example: http://europa.eu/rapid/press-release_MEMO-16-1484_en.htm.
-As of today, the choice appears to be limited: there were more than 7 mobile operating systems in existence in 2009, but now Android and iOS largely dominate the market (as in January 2017, they gathered a worldwide market share of more than 90% according to StatCounter).

-the company has an extended control of the device, both on the hardware and on the software side.
+This network effect, combined with the switching costs that all end-users can potentially restrict the number of app stores available to consumers.
+This is the case, in particular, for Apple products, as Apple uses an "integrated" business model, where only the app store controlled by Apple is authorised on their devices.
+Therefore, in this business model, the company has an extended control of the device, both on the hardware and on the software side.
 Apple emphasises that this model helps to guarantee an end-user experience that is as smooth as possible, selling simultaneously devices and services that are optimised for each other.
 By contrast, Google allows several app stores to be potentially available on Android devices.
 If Android end-users were dissatisfied with the service provided on the Play Store, they would still have, in theory, the possibility to turn to another app store.
-Nevertheless, the possibility to easily switch to another app store could be questioned with regard to the average consumer, as it requires some parameters to be adjusted manually on the device.
+Nevertheless, the possibility to easily switch to another app store could be questioned with regard to the average consumer, as it requires some parameters to be adjusted manually on the device, and given that pop-up messages may discourage the usage of third party app stores.
 Moreover, given that Google prohibits the distribution of alternative app stores within its own Play store, the possible publicity given to alternative app stores remains limited.
-Possibly due to these reasons, the Play Store remains largely dominant among Android consumers68.
+Possibly due to these reasons, the Play Store remains largely dominant among Android consumers72.